 I caught it and put it in the back of my pants.
-I liked to hide my weapons, but Fable wore his at his side like a fearless bastard.
+I liked to hide my weapons, but Fable wore his at his side at all times.

 I said a quick goodbye to my mother on our way out, making sure to leave the door fully locked behind me.
 I was the first to take off running with Fable following.
 There weren't any cars or transportation.
 Stuff like that was too expensive in these areas.
 Most areas really.

 We had to reach places by foot if we wanted to go anywhere.
 It was good cardio, but tended to get annoying when point A was over 20 miles from point B. Thankfully the warehouse was only a few miles away.